fabiogueunige/CVision/README.md

 New Computer Vision laboratories

-This project is organised in different branches.
+## This project is organised in different branches.

- - master: Where there are all the generic stuff
+ - main: Where there are all the generic stuff
- - - Every Lab for the different assignment
+ - other branch relatives to the different laboratory_
-   - - andre e fabio for the two differents implementation
+ 	- Lab_4
+ 	- Lab5
+ 	- Lab_5_Andrea
+ 	- LAb_5_Fabio